aumpierre-unb/InternalFluidFlow.jl/README.md

 ### Re2f

 Re2f computes the Darcy friction factor *f* given the relative roughness $\varepsilon$ and the Reynolds number *Re*.
 If given *Re* < 2500, then flow is assumed to be laminar and *f* is computed using of the Poiseuille condition.
 Otherwise, flow is assumed to be turbulent and *f* is computed using the Colebrook-White equation.
-If *f*=*true* is given, a schematic Moody diagram is plotted as a graphical representation of the solution.
+If *fig*=*true* is given, a schematic Moody diagram is plotted as a graphical representation of the solution.

 **Syntax:**